Gym vs home workout. Which one should I choose?

 Let’s face it.
 Gyms are full of PEOPLE.

-People who leave their sweat all over the equipment, people talking non-stop on their phones, people showing off their swole arms and comparing their PBs (a.k.a. personal best), and the worst one of ‘em all – people who love taking selfies!
+People who leave their sweat all over the equipment, people talking loudly on their phones, and the worst one of ‘em all – people who keep clicking selfies!
 These can be a huge put-off and make you avoid the gym altogether!

 Gym or Home Workout: How do I choose?